Avoid These Top 5 Worst National Parks In America

 Another National Park that doesn’t quite fit the mold is Hot Springs National Park in Arkansas.

 Personally, we really enjoyed visiting the springs, but if you’re looking for rugged outdoor adventure, this isn’t it.
-The area has been commercialized beyond belief is basically a giant mall.
+The area has been commercialized beyond belief.
+And at this point, it’s basically a giant mall.

 Hot Springs National Park also charges for parking (around $10) which is extremely disappointing after already paying a park entrance fee.